 Should You Visit South Africa With Kids?

-South Africa is in the midst of upheaval and change at the moment.
+South Africa was in the midst of upheaval and change when we visited and afterwards.
 I can’t advise on safely in the current political climate, but, if things resolve themselves my answer would be absolutely yes.

 The wildlife viewing is sensational, my children will never look at a zoo the same way again.
 They learned that giraffe are often struck by lightning, I bet you’d never thought of that.

 Restaurants are plentiful, food is good, cheap and suits a western palate.

 You do have to exercise caution, violence is a big problem here.
 Don’t get out of the car if the road is blocked, reverse away, it could be a trap.
 Obviously keep car doors and windows locked.

 Don’t leave the windows open in your accommodation, you don’t want a house full of hungry baboons ( it happened to my brother, he should know better he’s lived there for seven years).
 Don’t forget that wild animals are not just in the reserves.